Table of Contents

 Salutogenesis: a Concept by Antonovsky

-The term salutogenesis (salus = health, genesis = formation) was coined by medical sociologist Aaron Antonovsky in the 1980s as a opposite term to pathogenesis (pathos = pain, sorrow).
-Antonovsky compared the adaptability to menopause of various ethnic groups of women and found out that even concentration camp survivors could be classified as for the most part “healthy” – despite the inhumane tortures they had had to suffer.
+The term salutogenesis (salus = health, genesis = formation) was coined by the medical sociologist Aaron Antonovsky in the 1980s as an opposite of the term pathogenesis (pathos = pain, sorrow).
+Antonovsky compared the adaptability to menopause of women of various ethnic groups and found out that even concentration camp survivors could be classified for the most part as ‘healthy’ despite the inhumane tortures they suffered.

-His focus was on the question why some people remain healthy in spite of adverse personal and environmental factors.
+His focus was on the reason why some people remain healthy in spite of adverse personal and environmental factors.
 Health is not only the reduction of diseases; it should also be actively promoted.

 Health is not a condition, it is a process.
-Accordingly, it is also important to focus on peoples’ resources than only focusing on their risks.
+Accordingly, it is also important to focus on peoples’ resources rather than only focusing on their risks.

-The concept of salutogenesis emphasizes two main pillars to the maintenance of health:
+The concept of salutogenesis emphasizes 2 main pillars regarding the maintenance of health:

 - Generalized Resistance Resources: All human abilities for reducing social, psychological, and biological stress.
 These include the immune system, social networks, intelligence, and mental flexibility.

 - Sense of Coherence (cohaerere = to be linked): People who can connect well with the world in all its forms are more stable in their orientations, actions, and economizing of resources.
-A high sense of coherence is conductive to health.
+A high sense of coherence is conducive to health.

 Resilience: Mental Flexibility

 The term resilience refers to psychological and physical factors that help the individual go through life unimpaired by crises and diseases.
 A high resilience is characterized by acceptance, a focus on finding solutions, and trust in improvements, instead of self-pity and resignation.
-High internal locus of control („I can change something“) and corresponding styles of attribution are indicators for high resilience.
+High internal locus of control (‘I can change something’) and corresponding styles of attribution are indicators of high resilience.

 Prevention: Primary, Secondary, and Tertiary

-The term prevention is derived from the Latin praevenire = to obviate, prevent.
+The term prevention is derived from the Latin word praevenire = to obviate, prevent.
 The definition of prevention by the German Federal Ministry of Health is: